Minimalism and mental health are intrinsically tied to each other. Why do I say this? After all, I am not a psychologist or doctor.

 The greatest teacher that ever lived said; “There is more happiness in giving than receiving.”

-We all know that generosity brings us joy but how can we have time, energy, or money to give to and help others if we are constantly working to pay our bills and buy the latest gadget and trend?
+We all know that generosity brings us joy but how can we have time and energy, or money to give to and help others if we are constantly working to pay our bills and buy the latest gadget and trend?
 It’s impossible.

 When we focus on acquiring possessions for ourselves it literally drains the generosity out of us.
 In reverse, when we focus on helping others we become aware of just how good we have it and become contented.

 If you want to truly do good for your mental health, develop a strong partnership with your spouse, and raise good members of society, you must set aside time, energy, and money to help others.